Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Junk food

-No, leftover food like vegetable curries and processed foods contains high amounts of salt, which is not good for chicken’s health.
+No, leftover food like vegetable curries and processed foods contains high amounts of salt, which is bad for chicken health.

 Corn